kbsmd-sportsmusicdata/ncaa-d1-coaching-pipeline-dashboard/READme.md

 ## Limitations

 The analysis relies on publicly reported NCAA demographic data and does not capture individual career pathways or coaching tenure.
 Coaching counts track *positions*, not unique individuals — staff who coach multiple sports may be counted more than once.
-Estimated WBB coach counts are derived from reported assistant-to-head ratios applied to known program counts.
-Future work could integrate longitudinal coach career tracking and institutional hiring patterns.
+Future work could integrate longitudinal coach career tracking, institutional hiring patterns and program initiative start/end dates.

 ---